 |Laura Hames - ESF Contract Manager|

 Laura has a long background in Higher Education administration.
 Prior to this role, she worked at the University of Exeter for 14 years, working across a number of areas including Finance Operations, Business Administration and Project Management.
-During her time working in Higher Education Laura has developed a passionate for supporting the development, education and training of young people in Cornwall, enabling them to contribute towards the sustainable growth of this beautiful region.
+During her time working in Higher Education Laura has developed a passion for supporting the development, education and training of young people in Cornwall, enabling them to contribute towards the sustainable growth of this beautiful region.

 |Prasanth Panicker - ESF Curriculum |

 Prasanth has a background in Mechanical, Marine, Nuclear engineering and Renewable Energy (Biomass Gasification Projects), with senior management roles in the Navy as well as the corporate sector.
 Most recently Prasanth has worked in a Business Development capacity within the college.
 Prasanth intends to utilise this valuable experience in developing capabilities and expertise in the manufacturing sector through specific higher level training programmes designed by the ‘OFSTED Outstanding’ Truro & Penwith College